 So, if we all know the future of work is changing and the workforce must change with it, what’s the problem?
 PWC 22nd Annual 2019 Global CEO Survey Talent Trends, found 79 percent of CEOs, say lack of key skills is threatening the future of growth in their organization.
 People are not skilled to do the work of the future and the future is now.

-What’s this have to do with teams?
+What’s this have to do with teams and collaboration?

 According to Deloitte’s 2019 Global Human Capital Trends survey, there is a shift from silo work to getting the work done in cross-functional teams.
-In a recent survey, 31 percent of respondents said they operate mostly or almost wholly in teams and another 65 percent of the organization is hierarchical, but operates using team-based work.
+In a recent survey, 31 percent of respondents said they operate mostly or almost wholly in teams and another 65 percent of the organization is hierarchical but operates using team-based work.
 Change, technology, and innovation are moving faster than Roadrunner running from Wiley Coyote!
 It is at a break-neck speed.